-How cute are these?
+How cute are these peek-a-boo eggs?
 If you think these are cute you are going to be falling all over yourself at the photos on Katherine Marie Photography’s site.
 Wow.
 Beautiful and she is crafty too.
-To see more of this adorable spring craft pop over to her site Katherine Marie Photography.
+To see more of this adorable spring craft, pop over to her site Katherine Marie Photography.
 Here is how we tried (tried is the word to focus on) to recreate them.

 - Start by drawing an egg on the cardboard with a zig zag break in it.

-- Add eyes a beak and a feather – I taped the feather on.
+- Add eyes, a beak, and, of course, a feather – I taped the feather on.

-- When the egg is dry cut out
+- When the egg is dry, then cut out.

 - Poke holes in both the top and bottom egg shells and thread the fastener through.

-Thanks to Katherine Marie for sharing this wonderful craft!
+Thanks to Katherine Marie for sharing this wonderful peek-a-boo eggs craft!

 Holy mackeral!
 Katherine – your blog is amazing!
 Allie – I love your original take on the inspiration piece.
 Super cute! 🙂